gkspranger/ansible-aws-hubot-slack-scripts/README.md

 # ansible-aws-hubot-slack-scripts
-the scripts for the bots .. develop for jarvis, master for hal .. test bots :-)
+the scripts for the bots .. develop for jarvis (test bot), master for hal (real bot) ..